5 Simple Tips To Help Calm Stressed Dogs

 Negative emotions can cause negative behaviors, which can become quite distressing for both you and your dog.

 Each dog is different, and their stresses can be caused by a whole variety of reasons.
-Be it that they feel nervous when you’re gone due to separation anxiety, loud noises like fireworks, a trip to the vet, or meeting new people, it’s great to have a few tips under your belt to help calm an anxious dog and help keep them happy and relaxed.
+Be it that they feel nervous when you’re gone due to loneliness, loud noises like fireworks, a trip to the vet, or meeting new people, it’s great to have a few tips under your belt to help calm an anxious dog and help keep them happy and relaxed.

 Here at PetLab Co., we have put together a list of things you can do as a doggy owner to help your pup when they're feeling a little vulnerable…